CariNCody/TrackAndVisualizeBehavior/README.md

 There are no expected error messages to be seen when using the program.

+## PathVisualizer.py by Cody Garcia
+The Python script PathVisualizer.py allows the user to create a heat map style visualization of a path that a critter (test subject, ostrich, amoeba, ackie, whatever) went through.
+The script was created to use files created by FishyGrid.py, but can be used on other files which use the same syntax / formatting.

+### The customizable variables of PathVisualizer.py are:
+1) **rows** The number of rows the grid has.
+This can be changed to any natural number.
+The more rows the grid has, the taller it becomes, since every field of the grid remains a square, no matter the number of rows or columns (2.).
+2) **columns** The number of columns the grid has.
+This variable, just like rows (1.), can be changed to any natural number.
+The number of rows does not change the shape of the fields, since they always remain square.
+The size of the boxes is dependent on the number of columns in relation to the size (3.).
+3) **size** The length of the grid.
+The size reflects the length of the grid in its number of turtle grid pixels.
+Sizes over 1000 are usually preferable.
+The size of each box is the size divided by the number of columns.
+4) **Automatic** If the program should operate in "automatic" mode or not.
+This variable must be a Boolean, either True or False.
+If automatic mode is set to True, then the program will require the variable expression (5.).
+5) **expression** The regular expression the program shall search for when in automatic mode.
+If unfamiliar with the concept of a regular expression and just want to iterate through all the files in a folder, just use the expression "*".

+### Usage
+1) If automatic mode is set to False, the program will start with a prompt (in the shell) requesting a file name.
+Once the name has been entered, the program searches for the file and creates an EPS file of the finished heat map.
+The EPS file is automatically saved into the same folder as the original file.
+2) If automatic mode is set to True, the program will automatically iterate through all files that match the regular expression.
+For each file it will create an EPS file and save it to a folder in the same location the program is operating in.

+### Input files:
+The program was designed to be able to take files directly from the FishyGrid.py program.
+The files shall have 2 comma separated columns.
+The column on the left shall contain the X coordinates, while the column on the right shall contain the Y coordinates.
+The first line of the input file is ignored since the program expects there to be a header there.
+The file type can be either Text or CSV.

+### Output files:
+The program outputs EPS files of the heat maps.
+The EPS files have the same name as the input files with the ending .eps added on.

+### Error messages:
+There are no expected error messages to be seen when using the program.

 ## curiousfish.py by Carolin Sommer-Trembo
 The Python script curiousfish.py calculates various variables in the context of an individual exploring a novel environment.
 Input data are a two-column table which contains the 2D swimming path given by consecutive integer coordinates X and Y of the surface of the test tank.